-2. Plan an activity for your spouse and their mother-in-law.
+2. Plan an activity for your spouse and their mother.

 Whether you are on her turf or she is on yours, plan something fun for her and your partner to do without you.
 Maybe it’s lunch at their favorite restaurant, or a trip to her favorite store and a movie.
 Whatever it may be, it’s going to be a win for her because she gets to spend time with her child.
 And it will be a win for your partner (hopefully) because they will get to spend time with their mother without you threatening to chop her hair off once she falls asleep.
 And it will be really nice for you.

 Having a break in the action may be just the thing to keep you from speeding away in the car as soon as she knocks on your front door (if she does that kind of thing).